cgabriel5/nodecliac/README.md

 ## Registry

 The registry (`~/.nodecliac/registry`) is where nodecliac's command completion packages live.
 All completion packages follow this form: `~/.nodecliac/registry/COMMAND-NAME/`.
-For example, [yarn's](https://yarnpkg.com/en/) completion package and its files will reside in `~/.nodecliac/registry/yarn/`.
-See yarn's completion package as well as other completion packages [here](/resources/nodecliac).
+For example, [yarn's](https://yarnpkg.com/en/) completion [package and its files](/resources/nodecliac) will reside in `~/.nodecliac/registry/yarn/`.

 <details><summary>Show directory structures.</summary>